 Handling Multi-site Products

 In SAP Commerce, a product can be used on different websites.
-How to form a link in the e-mail then?
-The SAP Commerce OOTB implementation stores this information in the subscription (which is called “interests” there).
+How should a link in the e-mail be formed then?
+The SAP Commerce OOTB implementation stores this information in the subscription, which is called “interests” there.
 There are, however, some challenges associated with using this functionality for anonymous users.
-The sessions on Website A and Website B are different, since the sessions are different for different domains, visiting the product page on Website B won’t take into account the subscription status from Website A since there A and B have no shared session.
+The sessions on Website A and Website B are different, since the sessions are different for different domains.
+Visiting the product page on Website B will not take into account the subscription status from Website A, since A and B have no shared session.

 Handling Variant and Configurable Products

-Variant and Configurable products have complex availability and pricing rules depending on user input.
+Variant and configurable products have complex availability and pricing rules depending on user input.
 The button should be displayed for a product with all these parameters defined.
-It will make it difficult to add this product to the list or search pages where an item doesn’t correspond to a single SKU but a group of SKUs, variants.
-Depending on the product model, implementing such buttons on the product pages can be also not trivial.
+It will make it difficult to add this product to list or search pages where an item does not correspond to a single SKU but to a group of SKUs, or variants.
+Depending on the product model, implementing such buttons on product pages may also be non-trivial.

 Handling Duplicate Subscriptions

 As a result, the system should not create duplicate subscriptions for the same e-mail address and product combination.
-For the price drop alerts, the latest price should be considered as a baseline.
+For price drop alerts, the latest price should be considered the baseline.

 Canceling subscriptions